gjbex/training-material/Debugging/Arithmetic/README.md

     and counts the number of A, C, G, T nucleotides.
 1. `dna_generator.py`: Script to generate a DNA sequence of specified composition, used to generate input for `overflow.cpp`.
+1. `trace_nan.c`: code to illustrate how to trace the origin of a NaN by enabling FPE traps programmatically.
 1. `trace_nan.f90`: code to illustrate how to trace the origin of a NaN by enabling compiler FPE trapping.
 1. `underflow.c`: illustration of numerical underflow in floating point